Amazon to make big business changes in EU settlement

 Amazon had offered concessions in July to resolve the two investigations.
 It improved those initial proposals after the commission tested them out and received feedback from consumer groups, delivery companies, book publishers and academics.

-The company promised to give products from rival sellers equal visibility in the “buy box,” a premium piece of real estate on its website and app that leads to higher sales.
-The buy box has two buttons that let customers “buy now” or “add to basket.”
+The company promised to give products from rival sellers equal visibility in the “buy box,” a premium piece of website real estate that leads to higher sales.

 European customers will get a second buy box underneath the first one for the same product, but with a different price or delivery offer.

 “As Amazon cannot populate both Buy Boxes with its own retail offers, this will give more visibility to independent sellers," Vestager said.
-Regulators will monitor how the second box performs and ask the company to adjust the presentation if it doesn't get enough customers attention, she said.
+Regulators will monitor how the second box performs.

+John E. Lopatka, an antitrust scholar and law professor at Penn State University, said the terms of the deal represent a significant change for Amazon’s business and could become a precedent for U.S. antitrust regulators.

+“The countries that are included in the EU’s association are a significant - and growing - market for Amazon,” Lopatka said.
+“It’s hard for Amazon to say ‘we can’t do that here’ when they’re already doing it in Europe.”

-In September, California Attorney General Rob Bonta’s office sued Amazon, accusing the company of stifling competition and increasing prices for products across the market through its policies.
+In September, California Attorney General Rob Bonta’s office sued Amazon, accusing the company of stifling competition and increasing prices for products across the market.
 His office said Amazon effectively barred third-party sellers and wholesale suppliers from offering lower prices elsewhere through contract terms that harmed the ability of other businesses to compete.

 The company says it considers an item competitively priced when it's offered at or below a price displayed by other retailers, which can spur higher prices elsewhere.
 Some vendors who pay more to sell on Amazon could lower their prices on other sites, but they don’t do so out of fear they will lose valuable Amazon real estate or face suspensions, the lawsuit said.